syncfusion-content/flutter-docs/Flutter/cartesian-charts/annotations.md

 ## Positioning the annotation

-The [`x`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianChartAnnotation/x.html) and [`y`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianChartAnnotation/y.html) values can be specified with axis units or pixel units, and these can be identified by using [`coordinateUnit`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianChartAnnotation/coordinateUnit.html) property.
+The [`x`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianChartAnnotation/x.html) and [`y`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianChartAnnotation/y.html) values can be specified with axis units or pixel units or percentage units, and these can be identified by using [`coordinateUnit`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianChartAnnotation/coordinateUnit.html) property.
 When logicalPixel is specified, the annotation will be placed with respect to pixel values whereas point is specified, then the annotation will be placed with respect to series point values.

 **Positioning based on coordinateUnit as point**